decidim-ice/decidim-module-decidim_awesome/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2dada53525dd5a944089/maintainability)](https://codeclimate.com/github/decidim-ice/decidim-module-decidim_awesome/maintainability)
 [![Test Coverage](https://codecov.io/gh/decidim-ice/decidim-module-decidim_awesome/branch/main/graph/badge.svg?token=TFBMCLLZJG)](https://codecov.io/gh/decidim-ice/decidim-module-decidim_awesome)

-Usability and UX tweaks for Decidim.
+**Usability and UX tweaks for Decidim.**

 This plugin allows the administrators to expand the possibilities of Decidim beyond some existing limitations.
 All tweaks are provided in a optional fashion with granular permissions that let the administrator to choose exactly where to apply those mods.
-Some tweaks can be applied to any assembly, other in an specific participatory process or even in type of component only.
+Some tweaks can be applied to an assembly, other in an specific participatory process or even in a type of component only (for instance, only in proposals).

 **DISCLAIMER: This module is heavily tested and widely used, however we do not accept any responsibility for breaking anything.
 Feedback is appreciated though.**